VirtoCommerce/vc-docs/platform/user-guide/docs/push-messages/firebase-cloud-messaging.md

 ![Browser notifications](media/browser-notifications.png)

-If you block messages in your browser, you will still be able to see them in the Storefront.
+If you block messages in your browser, you will still be able to see them in the Frontend Application.

 You can change your decision at any time: